kaans/mqtli/README.md

 See [config.default.yaml](https://github.com/kaans/mqtli/blob/main/config.default.yaml) for all possible configuration values including their defaults.

-#### Topics
+#### Topics and automatic conversion between payload formats

 The general idea behind the topics configuration is that each topic on the mqtt broker is used for transporting messages of the same type and data format, but possibly different content.
 Even though the MQTT specification does not at all apply any restrictions how topics may be used, it is common practise to only use the same data formats for the payload of a specific topic.
 In case the structure or data format of the payload of a topic differs between two messages, it is recommended to use different topics for these messages.